The sneaky backpacker hostel bubble can…

 With the experience I’ve gained since 2010, the numeroushostels I’ve been in, I can see it straight away if it’s present, and like I’vementioned before I don’t have the strongest of will powers so there have beentimes I’ve just let it take me.

-Learning to control the bubble and trap
+Learning to control the backpacker hostel bubble and not letting it trap you

 However, it was during my travels through Portugal in thesummer of 2019, I realised I’ve learnt to control it.
 I have the power of howfar I let it drag me in.